javier-lopez/it-dojo.backend/README.md

     $ git clone --recursive https://github.com/it-dojo/it-dojo.backend

+If you already downloaded the repository without the submodules, use the following to correct:

+    $ git submodule update --init --recursive

 ## Setup local environment

     $ echo  'passwd' > .vault_pass.txt #never add the .vault_pass.txt file to git!